 Please click on the above link to see a full presentation regarding the History of our school, our location and the activities available to our boarding students.

 Boarders at St. James’ are part of a co-ed boarding community housed across from the Main School site.
 We have students from all over the world and Europe boarding alongside students from the UK.

 The boarding houses are supervised by caring, friendly and understanding residential staff.
 Medical care is available within the school from our own School Health Co-Ordinator, who makes a significant contribution to the care and welfare of our boarders.

-All our boarders eat together in the School’s dining room, and every House has its own kitchen for snacks.
+All our boarders eat together in the School’s dining room and the pupils all have access to kitchenettes on their bedroom floor and a main kitchen on the downstairs floor of the Boarding House.
 All meals are prepared on-site by our catering department and we ensure that all of the students are enjoying a well-balanced diet.